dustinpfister/blog_posts/_posts/express-app-all.md

 ## What to know

 This is a post on the app.all method in express.js, it is not a getting started post on express.js or any additional subjects that relate to express.js.
-If you are new to express, you might wan to start with my getting started post on express.js.
+If you are new to express, you might wan to start with my [getting started post on express.js](/2018/05/21/express-getting-started/), or my [main post on express](/2018/06/12/express/).
 Also in this post I am using express 4.16.3, and yes express is something where the version number matters a lot.

 ## Basic Example of app.all in express